Nytelife26/Discord-Bots/Selfbots/CupOfJava/README.md

 > A detailed description of what it will do
 > Arguments (if any)
 > Why it should be added to the bot

+# How to install
+- Download the CupOfJava.py file by checking out with Git SVN
+- Edit the token variable and the command prefix, there will be comments for more detailed instruction
+- Run the bot
+- PROFIT!

+##### Please read Notices.md for a changelog and upcoming features board